 Method 3: Acne Body Wash

 To supercharge the back exfoliation, lather up with an acne body wash.
 There are two bacne treatment options with body washes: removing excess bacteria or increasing skin cell turnover.
-While our skin does need a microbiome, that is a layer of microorganisms surfing in oil that helps shield the skin from immune attacks and physical abrasions, this barrier can have an overload of Propionibacterium acnes (P. acnes).
+While our skin does need a microbiome, which is a layer of microorganisms surfing in oil that helps shield the skin from immune attacks and physical abrasions, this barrier can have an overload of Propionibacterium acnes (P. acnes).

 P. acnes can break down the fats in our sebum which provide food for other bacteria to eat.
-Ultimately, these bacteria stick together in the fatty food, clog pores and give rise to painful zits.
+Ultimately, these bacteria stick together in fatty food, clog pores and give rise to painful zits.
 Active acne body wash ingredients like benzoyl peroxide and tea tree oil treat breakouts by helping to reduce the prevalence of acne triggering bacteria.

 Options like TheraTree Tea Tree Oil Soap that contains tea tree essential oil and neem oil to remove impurities and are hostile to acne encouraging bacteria.
 Oxy 10 contains benzoyl peroxide to help vacate the pimple population on your back.
 They also ofter a video of benzoyl peroxide in action here.

-Body washes promoting cell renewal usually contain the active ingredient salicylic acid.
+Body washes promoting cell renewal usually contain the active ingredient of salicylic acid.
 Salicylic acid helps shed away built-up dead skin, allowing the pores to clear.

 While benzoyl peroxide and salicylic acid are great treatment options, also be aware of their side effects.
 They can cause dryness and skin sensitivity, so monitor your skin’s response to these agents.